vmware/terraform-provider-nsxt/website/docs/r/logical_switch.html.markdown

 * `vni` - (Optional) Vni for the logical switch.
 * `address_binding` - (Optional) List of Address Bindings for the logical switch.
 This setting allows to provide bindings between IP address, mac Address and vlan.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this logical switch.
-* `verify_realization` - (Optional).
-If true (default), on create operation terraform will not return success until this logical switch is realized on platform and can be consumed.
-If set to false, the switch is not guaranteed to be accessible right away.

 ## Attributes Reference